 Most of the time, startups have to take on the arduous task of creating interrupt-driven triggering events using their marketing messages.
 Again, not an easy task.

-But every now and then we run into intrinsic triggering events.
+But now and then, we run into intrinsic triggering events.

-Crises naturally challenge the status quo providing the additional push for change.
+Crises naturally challenge the status quo providing an additional push for change.
 This is exactly why they also create massive opportunities for innovation.

 A new normal

-In just the span of a few months, COVID-19 has broken many old ways and has changed consumer behaviors across many industries: travel, food, education, work, entertainment, to name a few.
+In just a few months, COVID-19 has broken many old ways and has changed consumer behaviors across many industries: travel, food, education, work, and entertainment, to name a few.

 These are all billion-dollar industries.